chocolateboy/pmsencoder/README.md

 ## Linux, Mac OS X &c. <a name="Linux, Mac OS X &c."></a>

-You'll need a version of perl >= 5.10.0.
+You'll need build tools and a version of perl >= 5.10.0.
 This should be easy to find on Mac OS X, Linux and other *nixes if it isn't installed already (run `perl -v` to check).

 # Installation <a name="Installation"></a>